See this page translated in:

-The BRX-VDSL2 increases the bandwidth to residential and business customers and can be coupled with 2-pair and 8-pair bonding technologies for even higher bandwidth.
+The BRX-VDSL2 fills the gap when fiber is not cost effective.
+It can be used on single pairs and is fully transparent to pair bonding.
 It delivers a fiber-like user experience so customers can enjoy top quality video streaming with multiple HD feeds and still have enough bandwidth to simultaneously surf the web and use other applications.
 The increase in the available bandwidth capacity on existing last mile infrastructure results in higher ARPU, lower attrition and increased customer satisfaction at a low cost.

 In addition to delivering a significant increase in performance, field testing has shown that the BRX-VDSL2 will help mitigate some of the common problems impacting the performance in the Outside Plant (OSP).

 As it amplifies the VDSL2 signal, it filters out some of the accumulated noise on the copper pair which improves the signal-to-noise ratio (SNR).
 It also mitigates the impact of bridge taps, including those resulting from inadequate in-house wiring.
 The BRX-VDSL2 automatically detects and supports the EU-32 mode (equivalent to ADSL2+ Annex A) and the EU-64 mode (equivalent to ADSL2+ Annex M) for the U0 band where there is a need for more upstream bandwidth.